 Middle Park Primary pupil Jack Mackay intervened when the dog - described by his family as a bull mastiff - slipped its owner's lead in Keynsham Gardens where around 30 children were playing.

-Mum Lacy Farlam, 29, said: "He got off the lead and just started going berserk.
+Mum Lucy Farlam, 29, said: "He got off the lead and just started going berserk.
 The kids scarpered here, there and everywhere.

 "I was holding my eight-month-old baby Jacob and it was jumping up at me to get to him, biting at my side."

 The mum-of-four went on: "I kicked the dog off of me to save my baby.
 His owner was shouting 'don't scream or shout because the dog doesn't like it'.

 "So, to get the dog of me and my baby, Jack screamed so the dog charged at him instead.
 It had him on the floor and starting biting at his face and arm."

 Dad Martin Mackay rushed to his son's aid, "rugby tackling" the crazed animal which then charged at Ms Farlam and her child again, chasing her into a neighbour's hallway before it was finally brought under control.